 About

-I’m a London-based artist-illustrator and arts educator with a focus on projects relating to arts and health, sustainability, and urban nature.
+I’m a London-based artist and facilitator with a focus on projects relating to arts and health, sustainability, and urban nature.

 Mundane greys and magnolia house paint contrast with vibrant inks and fluorescent spray paints.
 I mix paint, printmaking and collage – employing a whole range of tools from forks to toothbrushes.
 I stand to paint on the floor and walls, enabling greater energy and movement; becoming like a dance, darting back and forth to the paper.